chef-boneyard/chef-rfc/rfc023-chef-12-attributes-changes.md

 ## Motivation

 ### Precedence Key Deletion
 Due to the fact that a precedence levels in Chef 11 are made up of multiple components, simple deletes no longer work as they once did.
-However, it is important to be able to delete a key at a given precendence level as one once could.
+However, it is important to be able to delete a key at a given precedence level as one once could.
 One may be doing a safety check and realize an entry in a hash is dangerous or bad.

 #### What's wrong?